bertjanbakker/MyCookBook/modern-python-logging/Readme.md

 to actually include in the message.
 That depends on your specific use case.

 This is almost the complete picture.
-Except, this is the picture for the root logger as in the root of the *tree* of loggers.
+Except, this is the picture for the *root logger* as in the root of the *tree* of loggers:

 ## The logging tree
 ![The complete logging tree](images/02_the_complete_logging_tree.png)